openresty/lua-nginx-module/README.markdown

     4

-"Light threads" are mostly useful for doing concurrent upstream requests in a single Nginx request handler, kinda like a generalized version of [ngx.location.capture_multi](#ngxlocationcapture_multi) that can work with all the [Nginx API for Lua](#nginx-api-for-lua).
-The following example demonstrates parallel requests to MySQL, Memcached, and upstream HTTP services in a single Lua handler, and outputting the results in the order that they actually return (very much like the Facebook BigPipe model):
+"Light threads" are mostly useful for making concurrent upstream requests in a single Nginx request handler, much like a generalized version of [ngx.location.capture_multi](#ngxlocationcapture_multi) that can work with all the [Nginx API for Lua](#nginx-api-for-lua).
+The following example demonstrates parallel requests to MySQL, Memcached, and upstream HTTP services in a single Lua handler, and outputting the results in the order that they actually return (similar to Facebook's BigPipe model):

 ```lua